paddyfox/cucumber-example/README.md

 # cucumber-example
 This project is a Cucumber Selenium UI automation test example framework for teaching automated testing.
-It is written in Java with Cucumber BDD, TestNG and produces reports of test results.
+It is written in Java using Cucumber BDD, TestNG and produces reports of test results.
+It is integrated with BrowserStack to run tests on remote browsers and devices.

 ## Getting Started
 Have the Cucumber & TestNG plugin installed in IntelliJ.